Trusting the Adoptive Family in Open Adoption

 How can you trust that the adoptive family will hold up their end of the open adoption?

 If you want to trust the adoptive family, you always need to trust yourself.
-That starts with a clear adoption plan that you feel totally confident in.
-You can do this with the help of your adoption specialist.
+That starts with a clear adoption plan that you feel confident in.
+You can do this with the help of your adoption specialist, who will provide you with guidance on how to build a healthy relationship with the adoptive family.

-Do I want to see the adoptive family pre-placement?
+- Do I want to see the adoptive family before the adoption?

-How frequently do I want to communicate with the family post-placement?
+- How frequently do I want to communicate with the family after the adoption?

 The clearer your plan, the more prepared you will feel.
 This will give you a sense of steady assurance about your open adoption, which will help you trust the adoptive family to fulfill their role, just like you are fulfilling yours.